Employment Opportunities with Spirit of the West Adventures

-Thank you for your interest in working with us at Spirit of the West Adventures.
+Thank you for your interest in employment & working with us at Spirit of the West Adventures.

 Each season we welcome a few new members to our team.
 We try to do our hiring early in the season; we start in January and keep hiring until our positions are filled.
 We offer a fun and supportive working environment, competitive wages, health benefits for returning staff, annual raises and many perks.
 We like to think that our staff works with us, not for us.

 In order to apply for any position with us, you need to be legally able to work in Canada PRIOR to being considered.
 We unfortunately are unable to help with sponsorship or visas.

 If you are interested in working with us please see below for details.

 - Assistant Overnight Guide (assistant positions) or Level 2 or Level 3 (lead positions) sea kayak guide certification from the Sea Kayak Guides Alliance of BC (or equivalent).

 - A minimum of an Advanced Wilderness First Aid Certificate.